SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 <img src="images/09_create_project.png"/>

 ### Specify source details
-1. On the Add Source Details screen, specify the connection details for the source MySQL instance.Select Save<br/>
+1. On the Add Source Details screen, specify the connection details for the source MySQL instance.You have to add details of your on-prem MySql server.Select Save<br/>
  <img src="images/10_source.png"/><br/>

 ### Specify target details